Lavender Essential Oil

 Yin Yang Quality: Yang

-Primary Constituents: More than 100 constituents make up the essential oil with linalyl acetate having the highest content.
-Other constituents include: linalol, lavandulol, lavandulyl acetate, terpineol, cineol, limonene, ocimene caryophyllene.
+Primary Constituents: According to Petersen (2020) more than 100 constituents make up the essential oil with linalyl acetate having the highest content.
+Other constituents include: linalol, lavandulol, lavandulyl acetate, terpineol, cineole, limonene, ocimene caryophyllene.
+In a 2023 review article 44 constituents were identified with the major ones being linalyl acetate (27.5%) linalool (24.1%), E-β-ocimene (7.0%), terpinen-4-ol (5.1%) caryophyllene (4.5%), carvacrol (4.4%), lavandulyl acetate (3.5%), Z-β-farnesene (3.3%), and -Z-β-ocimene (3.2%) (Kozuharova et al., 2023).

 Chakra: Heart Chakra (calms and balances the heart), Throat Chakra (clears the mind and stimulates communication), Crown Chakra (encourages spiritual enlightenment).

-Lavender is light yellow to clear in color with a light, floral, and slightly sweet aroma.
+Lavender oil is light yellow to clear in color with a light, floral, and slightly sweet aroma.
 In addition to the above-mentioned oils it blends well with most oils including: cedarwood atlas, cedarwood Virginia, clary sage, cypress, gardenia, geranium, honeysuckle, eucalyptus, frankincense, lemon balm, marjoram, myrrh, oregano, patchouli, peppermint, petitgrain, pine, rosemary, rosewood, sandalwood, ylang ylang, and all citrus and spice oils.

 Petersen, D. (2020).
 Aromatherapy Materia Medica Essential Oil Monographs.
 American